Socket-to-Me/HTTParty-Like-Its-Cpp98/README.md

 - Compare the password provided by the client with the stored password using appropriate comparison functions.

-Implement IRC Message Parsing:
+Implement irc Message Parsing:

-- Develop functions or classes to parse incoming IRC messages, extracting relevant information such as the prefix, command, and parameters.
+- Develop functions or classes to parse incoming irc messages, extracting relevant information such as the prefix, command, and parameters.

 Implement Command Validation:

-- Validate the parsed IRC commands, checking if they are supported and if the provided parameters are valid.
+- Validate the parsed irc commands, checking if they are supported and if the provided parameters are valid.

 Implement Response Generation:

-- Based on the parsed and validated IRC commands, generate appropriate responses to be sent back to clients using the send function.
+- Based on the parsed and validated irc commands, generate appropriate responses to be sent back to clients using the send function.

 Implement Event Loop: